yelterr/rating-attractiveness/README.md

-# rating_attractiveness

-Test edit for commit.
+# Rating Attractiveness with AI